 e.
-Record Keeping
+Record-Keeping

-Records and such information shall be maintained by the university as confidential information not to be disclosed, except as permitted by law.
+Records and such information shall be maintained by the university as confidential information not to be disclosed, except as permitted or required by law.
 The university may use any information obtained in carrying out procedures under this policy to defend itself against any claims, complaints, or allegations brought against it.
-Records shall be maintained for a period of at least seven years.
+Records and documentation concerning sexual harassment reports, formal complaints, investigations, and adjudications shall be maintained for a period of at least seven years.

 f.
-Legally Mandated Consequences for Students
+Legally Mandated Transcript Notation for Students